Jūrmala: Lielupe

-The 116km long river Lielupe flows within Jūrmala.
+The 116 km long river Lielupe flows within Jūrmala.
 It is popular amongst canoeists and kayakers as Lielupe flows through and connects populated municipalities including Bauska, Mežotne, Jelgava, Kalnciems and Riga.
 In addition waterskiing, fishing, boat cruising and taking summer ferry trips are popular.

-Ķemeri Hotel (Sanatorium) Building
+Ķemeri Sanatorium

 Ķemeri hotel (sanatorium) building (Ķemeru viesnīca (sanatorija)) is one of the most prominent neo-attraction examples in Latvian architecture.
 In 1936, President Kārlis Ulmanis officially opened one of the most prestigious buildings in Latvia at the time, Hotel "Ķemeri" with 100 comfortable rooms and a luxurious hall.
-The building was designed by architect Eizen Laube and was built by public funds.
+The building was designed by Latvian architect Eižens Laube and was built by public funds.

 After World War II, it was transformed into a sanatorium with 300 beds for treating problems with nervous systems, as well as patients with joint, bones and musculoskeletal and gynaecological diseases from the Soviet republics with a very wide range of health resorts and medical services.
-After the restoration of Latvia's independence, the building was privatised and its reconstruction started, but the project was unsuccessful and reconstruction has still not been completed.
+After the restoration of Latvia's independence, the building was privatised and its reconstruction started, but the project has been largely unsuccessful and reconstruction has still not been completed.